manno/wichtler/README.md

 ### Deployment Instructions

-Configure the mail system and the hostname of the application.

-* cp config/initializers/action_mailer.rb{.template,}
-* cp config/initializers/wichtler.rb{.template,}

 Be sure to replace all secret tokens with randomly generated ones, i.e. by calling `rake secret`.
 Set these environment variables: